Thumb Pain – De Quervain Tenosynovitis

 What is De Quervain Tenosynovitis?

 Thumb movements are supported by two main muscles that insert at the base of the thumb.
 Generally, any repetitive movements that add stress or strain on the thumb tendons can cause microscopic damage to the muscle fibers.
-Once the fibers have been damaged, they become inflamed, and can begin to degenerate.
-This degeneration can also spread to the tendon sheath and thumb compartment area, leading to tenosynovitis.
+Once the fibers have been damaged, they become inflamed and can begin to degenerate.
+Degenerative changes in this area may be associated with irritation around the tendon sheath and thumb compartment.

-De Quervain Tenosynovitis is seen more frequently among middle age men and women (women more commonly than men, however).
+De Quervain Tenosynovitis is seen more frequently among middle-aged men and women (women more commonly than men, however).
 The peak age of incidence is 30 to 50 years.

-– Moderate to severe pain around the base of thumb
+– Moderate to severe pain around the base of the thumb

 – Mild to moderate swelling after any movement that involves thumb like pinching or grasping